AlarkiusJay/Quillosofi/README.md

 [**Download the latest release**](https://github.com/AlarkiusJay/Quillosofi/releases/latest)

-If you use windows or linux, download the ".exe" file!
+If you use windows or download the ".exe" file!
 > If Windows SmartScreen warns you, hit **More info → Run anyway** — Quillosofi is unsigned but open source.
 The whole codebase is right here.

 Mac Users, click on the ".dmg" or ".blockmap" file to download

+Linux users, you can click the ".appimage" or ".Deb" to download to your system.
+> Mac and Linux will also get a warning.
+Click run anyways if you want to install it.
 ---

 ## What Quillosofi Can Do